Alfred Gangata: Tax clearance forgery

 In January 2025, Gangata was arrested by the Malawi Revenue Authority (MRA) on charges of falsifying tax records, forgery, uttering a false document, and conducting transactions without a valid tax clearance certificate.
 He was granted bail with conditions, including a K1 million cash bond and fortnightly reporting to the MRA.

 Fraudulent MSCE certificate

 In March 2025, Gangata was arrested by the Malawi Police Service over allegations of possessing a fraudulent Malawi School Certificate of Education (MSCE) certificate from Chitowo Community Day Secondary School in Dedza District.
 Investigators alleged that he was neither a student there nor did he sit the examination.

 A witness testified that he had sat the MSCE exams on Gangata's behalf in 2017, claiming he was promised a house, a car, and K4 million, but received nothing.

+Procurement controversy

+In December 2025, the Malawi Revenue Authority issued a notice of intent to award multi-billion-kwacha security service contracts to Master Security Services, a company associated with Gangata.
+This prompted public debate and criticism on social media about potential conflicts of interest, given Gangata’s roles in government and ongoing legal matters involving the company’s tax compliance.
+It stated that the notice was part of a standard public procurement process.
+It later cancelled the planned award of the contract following public criticism and stated that the tender would be re-advertised.

 Public profile

 Gangata is an active figure in Malawian politics, known for his public support of the Democratic Progressive Party.
 He has stated his intention to lead the party in the 2030 elections.